hedzr/evendeep/README.md

 #### String Marshalling

 While copying struct, map, slice, or other source to target string, the builtin `toStringConverter` will be launched.
-And the default logic includes marshaling the structual source to string, typically `json.Marshal`.
+And the default logic includes marshaling the structural source to string, typically `json.Marshal`.

 This marshaller can be customized: `RegisterStringMarshaller` and `WithStringMarshaller` enable it: